CarInsurance.com Insights

 Am I eligible for coverage as a widow of a husband who served four years in the Korean War?
 And if so, what information is needed?

-Widows, widowers and former spouses who have not remarried and who were covered by USAA auto or property insurance while married to a USAA member should qualify for membership in USAA and a USAA car insurance plan.
+Widows, widowers and former spouses who have not remarried and were covered by USAA auto or property insurance while married to a USAA member should qualify for membership in USAA and a USAA car insurance plan.

 Unfortunately, if your deceased spouse was not a USAA member but an Air Force veteran, you won’t be eligible for USAA membership.